 Urban development is promoted at EU level and at national level through a broad range of different programmes.
 This government term will see the launching of the project “Regional innovations and experimentations”, which is part of the competitiveness key project.
 As part of the project, growth agreements will be concluded with cities, urban networks and growth zones.
 Cities are also encouraged to actively participate in urban development projects of the EU.

-The Government appointed a new Urban Policy Committee, which is tasked with the coordination and development of the urban policy measures of different ministries.
+The Government appointed an Urban Policy Committee, which coordinates and develops the urban policy measures of different ministries.

 Further information: olli.voutilainen(at)tem.fi and hanna-maria.urjankangas(at)tem.fi